verhas/jamal/README.md

 `fruit`.
 This macro has three arguments named `color`, `actualSize` and `name`.
 When the user-defined macro is used these arguments are replaced with the actual values.

+Note that in this example the macros open with the `{` character and close with the `}` character.
+This is not hardwired in Jamal and there is not even a suggested default for that.
+The embedding application has to define the opening string and the closing string.
+For example the embedding Java::Geci application uses `{{` and `}}` as macro open and macro close strings because in that textual environment the `{` and `}` characters are frequently used in Java code, but rarely in double `{{` or `}}` format.
+In this documentation we use the `{` and `}` strings.
+You can change the macro opening and closing strings even from macros using the built-in `sep` macro (see later).

-## Other macros
+## Other Macros<a name="OtherMacros">

 `define` is not the only built-in macro in Jamal.
-The macros are
+The comprehensive list of built-in macros are

 * `comment`, `block`
 * `begin` and `end`